MUHAMMMMED/eCommerce/README.md

 # eCommerce
+Project Overview

-An integrated eCommerce project using Django for the backend, React for the frontend, and Docker for containerization.
-It also includes Nginx as a web server and PostgreSQL as the database.and payment gateway integration through Stripe.
-Includes development and production setups using Docker and Nginx.
+This is a sophisticated eCommerce website built with Django for the backend and React for the frontend.
+It incorporates Stripe for payment processing, PostgreSQL for database management, and uses Docker and Nginx for containerization and deployment.

+Key Features

+	•	Landing Pages: Includes dedicated landing pages for each product, along with standard pages typical of eCommerce sites.
+	•	Dashboard: The internal dashboard features a mini accounting system to track profits, losses, inventory, orders, and shipping companies.